Pattaya Have 3 Magnificent Ship Wrecks

 Please note that both wrecks are only suitable for divers with or least Advanced Open Water Diver Certification (or any other training agency equivalent), due to the depth limit.
 Please contact us for more information.

-Cost only 3,000 Baht including pickup service in Pattaya, 1 wreck dive, 1 coral dive, professional dive leader, full set of equipment and lunch.
+Cost only 3,000 Baht including pickup service, 1 wreck dive, 1 coral dive, professional dive leader, full set of equipment and lunch.
 Wreck diving require advanced booking, please use booking form.